 Dorothy is in Section 5, Louisville Township, Red Lake County, Minnesota.
 Dorothy’s founding was in the year 1898.
 Dorothy began as a city with a railroad station that was added between 1916-1917.
 After the Northern Pacific Railroad extended its reach from Tilden Junction to Winnipeg, Dorothy’s railroad station became a reality.
 This growth prompted the construction of a new line through Red Lake Falls.

 For a time, Dorothy was a very prosperous town.
-It had a grain elevator, a Catholic church, a school, and several residential homes.
+It had a grain elevator, a Catholic church, a school, and residential homes.
 The former town also had a post office run by Joseph Mathews that opened on February 11, 1898.
-Dorothy, at that time, absorbed the remains of the historic town across the river.
+At that time, Dorothy absorbed the historic town’s remains across the river.

 The town’s decline and bankruptcy began in 1973.
-The main reason for the town’s demise was the abandonment of the railroad.
-In addition to the closing of the railroad, the grain elevator also closed.
+The main reason for the town’s demise was the railroad’s abandonment.
+In addition to the railroad closing, the grain elevator also closed.
 These two events were significant enough to act as the triggers for Dorothy to become a ghost town.

-On October 24, 2014, the old church burned entirely to the ground.
+On October 24, 2014, the old church burned entirely.
 A person was burning dry leaves, and this caused the structure to burn.
 There are no records of Dorothy having any current inhabitants.

 Splitrock is in Beaver Bay Township, Lake County, near the Split Rock River, Minnesota.
 Founded in 1899, Splitrock was a lumber camp of the Split Rock Lumber Company.
 This camp employed 350 men logging red and white pine.